2007–08 Omani League

-The 2007–08 Omani League was the 32nd edition of the top football league in Oman.
+The 2007–08 Omani League was the 32nd edition of Oman's top football league.
 It began on 7 November 2007 and finished on 9 May 2008.
-Al-Nahda Club were the defending champions, having won the previous 2006–07 Omani League season.
-On Thursday, 8 May 2008, Al-Oruba SC won 4-2 away in their final league match against Oman Club and emerged as the champions of the 2007–08 Omani League with a total of 45 points.
+Al-Nahda Club were the defending champions, having won the 2006–07 Omani League season.
+Al-Oruba SC won 4-2 away in their final league match against Oman Club and emerged as the champions of the 2007–08 Omani League with a total of 45 points.

 Teams

 This season the league had 12 teams.
 Mjees SC and Al-Salam SC were relegated to the Second Division League after finishing in the relegation zone in the 2006-07 season.
 The two relegated teams were replaced by Second Division League teams Oman Club and Al-Wahda SC.